Home / Career Guides / Contract Negotiator

 What type of education is typically required for a contract negotiator?

-Most contract negotiators have a bachelor’s degree, often in business, finance, or a related field.
+Most negotiators have a bachelor’s degree, often in business, finance, or a related field.
 Depending on the complexity of the contracts, some positions require a master’s degree or a law degree.
 Additionally, an understanding of contract law and regulations related to specific industries is imperative.

 What kinds of challenges do contract negotiators typically face?